The packaging is only one consideration when buying a swing, check out our buyers guide for more information.

 Oh – and avoid the hypocrites… you know those ultra conservative politicians that get caught in a sex scandal or something like that.

 Now I know this was not really about sex swing and more about happiness, but in my life, the sex swings have brought me happiness.
+If you want more of my opinions on swings, visit the sex swing reviews section.

 One of the most common questions I get is how to mount a sex swing in a concrete/cement ceiling.
 I had no idea that so many horny folks lived in industrial lofts.
 Then again, I would love to live in an industrial loft rather than my basic ranch construction home.
 So, my envy pours out and makes me find a solution for your needs.